 Most clients with a landscaped yard care about their plants, because they’ve invested a considerable amount of time and money into them.
 As a result, during the winter, they’ll want to protect them from the harsh, cold winter weather conditions.

 Depending on your area and type of mulch, the average cost of mulch and its delivery is approximately $15-65 per yard.
-In addition to that, installation and labor are billed between $20-45 per yard.
-The average total price billed to the client is between $35-110 per yard.

 Since the majority of the mulch installation cost is labor, you could stand to gain significant profits from mulch jobs.